CarloMicieli/roundhouse/docs/05_functional_requirements.md

 - Use ICU-style formatting for dates, numbers, currencies, and pluralization.
 - Ensure layouts accommodate long translations and right-to-left (RTL) where applicable.

 Scalability & Extensibility
 - Design data models and UI lists with pagination/virtualization to handle large collections beyond initial targets.
 - Provide clear extension points for future features (sync providers, cloud backup, plugin-like exporters/importers).

 Testing & QA
 - Unit tests for domain and repository logic covering edge cases (empty collections, large data sets, DB migrations).
 - UI snapshot tests for critical screens in light/dark themes and multiple sizes.
-- Integration tests for import/export, data migration, and backup/restore flows.
+- Integration tests for data migration and backup/restore flows.
 - Add automated contrast checks and accessibility audits in CI where feasible.

 Observability & Logging
 - Maintain structured, leveled logging for debugging and QA (INFO/WARN/ERROR) with toggles for verbose logs in debug builds only.
 - Provide a simple app diagnostics export (logs + DB metadata + version) to help triage user issues without exfiltrating private data.

-Backup, Export & Recovery
+Backup & Recovery
-- Support export/import of collections and wish lists to JSON/CSV (already specified); ensure exports include schema/version metadata for reliable imports.
 - Provide a clear user-facing backup and restore flow with warnings on overwriting data and options to merge where sensible.

 Deployment & Packaging